Hakone Open-Air Museum, Japan: Must-Visit Destination

 1. The Symphonic Sculpture A vibrant tower adorned with stained glass, The Symphonic Sculpture invites visitors to ascend its spiral staircase, offering a kaleidoscopic view of the surrounding area from the top.

-2. Miss Black Power by Niki de Saint Phalle This striking, colorful sculpture stands as a bold statement within the museum grounds, capturing the attention of all who pass by.
+2. Miss Black Power by Niki de Saint Phalle This striking, colorful sculpture stands as a bold statement within the Hakone Open-Air Museum grounds, capturing the attention of all who pass by.

 3. My Sky Hole by Bukichi Inoue An intriguing circular sculpture that frames the sky, My Sky Hole encourages viewers to reflect on the relationship between art and the natural world.